hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/NetworkConfiguration.md

 As you can see in the programmatic configuration, if you want to add only one port you use the method `addOutboundPort`.
 If a group of ports needs to be added, then the method `addOutboundPortDefinition` is used.

-In the declarative one, the tag `ports` can be used for both (for single and multiple port definitions).
+In the declarative one, the element `ports` can be used for both (for single and multiple port definitions).

 ### Join